mustafajawaid/ludo-CS100-project/README.md

 # ludo-CS100-project

 Creating a basic two-player ludo for my CS100 project.
-Aims of the project is to simulate the moving around of a single token in the conventional pattern.
+Aims of the project is to simulate the moving around of a single token in the conventional pattern, and declare a winner when a token arrives back to the "home".